-Make sure you apply to the correct insurer first time around – use a broker who knows his stuff *ahem
+Make sure you apply to the correct insurer the first time around – use a broker who knows his stuff *ahem.

-Right, let’s look at getting cover with Vitamin B12 Deficiency
+Right, let’s look at getting covered with Vitamin B12 Deficiency

 What is it?

-Vitamin B12 is used in the formation of red blood cells and myelin (a substance that protects the cells of the nervous system).
+Vitamin B12 forms red blood cells and myelin (a substance that protects the nervous system cells).
 Vitamin B12 deficiency may be due to diet or an underlying disease.

 What questions will the insurer ask?